Small Church Communities

 Much like the early Church, in small groups, also known as small church communities (SCC) we will learn how to devote ourselves to the teaching of the apostles (the Church), the communal life (support each other in how to practically live our faith in the world), the breaking of the bread (increase importance of the Eucharist and all Sacraments), and to prayer (learning to pray more intently individually and together).

 Since Lent of this year we have been training leaders and meeting together to plan the best way to implement these groups and get people off to a great start.
 Small Church Communities aren't for "religious" people; they are for everyone, even those with busy, demanding schedules.

 Each group leader will host their group either in their home or somewhere in the churches.
 A variety of times are offered.
-A list of leaders and times will be posted one the initial sign-up weekend starts.
-Sign-ups will be in person at the church, or online during the week.

 Questions?
 Contact Amy Mosbacher at 814-336-1112.